bmehder/canary-js/README.md

 > **Note:** There’s a naming collision here.
 Ramda also has a function named `match`, but theirs is for regular expression matching, while CanaryJS’s `match` is for pattern-matching over discriminated unions (sum types).
 > If you’re looking for regexes, reach for Ramda; if you’re looking for ADTs, CanaryJS and Zod have you covered.
 > **Also note:** Unlike most CanaryJS functions, `match` is **not curried**—you must call it as `match(value, cases)`.
+> You may also provide a fallback handler _ that will be used if no specific case matches.

 Example: